Are Microgreen Seeds Different From Regular Seeds?

 A frequent question in our inbox is, are microgreens seeds different from regular seeds?

-The short answer to this is that microgreen seeds are no different from seeds you can plant in the garden.
+The short answer is that microgreen seeds are no different from seeds you can plant in the garden.

-However, you must be careful if you’re using seeds that have been packed specifically for planting in the garden.
+However, you must be careful if you’re using seeds explicitly packed for planting in the garden.

-Some seeds in the packets you find in the box stores or hardware stores can be treated with fungicides to help gardeners protect the young plants in the uncontrollable conditions in outside garden beds.
+Some seeds in the packets you find in box stores or hardware stores can be treated with fungicides to help gardeners protect the young plants in the uncontrollable conditions outside garden beds.

 are microgreen seeds different from regular seeds